 Glitter and powders can be messy.
 To keep a clean craft surface, first place a large scrap paper (placemat size) on the table under project.
 After sprinkling powder on project fold project paper in half and aim at a clean paper plate while tapping gently on back.
 Excess powder will fall into the plate which can be folded in half.
 Then the powder on the plate is tapped and funneled back into original container.
 If any powder had escaped, just roll up the placemat and toss.

 When using glitter, always have a piece of paper under your project.
 So when you dump the extra glitter off, you can bend the paper into a funnel shape and put the extra glitter back in the bottle.
-This way you do not waste a bunch of glitter.

 I am trying to design my own children's line of furniture and who doesn't love glitter!
 My only problem is I've never worked with glitter on anything but paper.
 Does anyone have suggestions on how to make this work?
 My question is how do you make it stay on the furniture piece and not get all over the kids?
 What are your ideas on glitter and furniture?